 What does a job shadow day look like?

 The goal is to provide students with an authentic experience in a work environment, so you can design the day as you see fit based on your role and the needs of the organization.
-Three main areas that should be covered include an introduction to your organization, interaction with some of your colleagues/employees, and a chance for students to ask questions about your work, education, and career path.
+Three main areas that should be covered include an introduction to your organization, interaction with some of your colleagues/employees, and a chance for students to ask questions about your work, education and career path.
 Due to COVID-19, we have had to move to a virtual model that will consist of an informational interview and an interactive activity.
 Participating hosts will receive a comprehensive logistical e-mail.

 Do I get to choose which student will shadow me?